Title: The High Dragon

 “Reed took Lord status over the area?”
 Prentiss was the first to break the silence.
 Aaron didn’t answer; instead, he linked the computer up with Garcia.
 She looked at him, but he spoke before she could.

 “Sir.”
 Garcia disappeared from the screen for a few seconds and then she reappeared.
 “Blackout in effect.
 Sir, it’s good to see you.”

 The bathroom door clicked open, and Spencer took a step out.
 He was dressed in slacks and a button down, the clothes that Aaron had pulled out of the bag for him.
-He wasn’t wearing shoes but he was wearing socks, mismatched ones at that.
-His converse were sitting on the couch right by the bathroom.
+He wasn’t wearing shoes, but he was wearing socks, mismatched ones at that.
+His converse was sitting on the couch right by the bathroom.
 He grabbed them and slipped them on.

 Rossi was the first to make a noise when Spencer started to eat the fruit.
 All of the profilers watched as he ate the fruit in near the same pattern that Reed always did.
 The shock in the room was thick especially when he shared a piece of cantaloupe with Aaron.

 “My human name is Spencer Reid.
 I prefer Spencer for this form and Reed when I am in dragon form.”
 Spencer didn’t look up from the bowl of fruit as he ate piece by piece slowly.
 He was chewing it all the way as these pieces were a bit bigger.

 Aaron watched the faces of every team member.
 He could tell that Prentiss knew that it wasn’t just a bond.
 Garcia was silent on the other end of the computer, but he was aware that she wouldn’t be for long.